Skip to main content

 Overview

 Tabelog 100 - Sweets - EAST - 2023 is a definitive ranking of the top 100 sweets establishments in East Japan, curated annually by Tabelog, Japan’s largest restaurant review platform.
-It highlights exceptional patisseries, traditional wagashi shops, and innovative dessert venues based on user reviews and expert evaluations, serving as a trusted guide for sweet lovers and culinary travelers.
+It highlights exceptional patisseries, traditional wagashi shops, innovative dessert venues based on user reviews and expert evaluations, serving as a trusted guide for sweet lovers and culinary travelers.

 Since its inception, Tabelog has grown into Japan’s premier restaurant review platform, akin to Yelp but with unparalleled depth and influence.
 The Tabelog 100 lists are annual benchmarks that spotlight the best in various culinary categories across regions.
-The 2023 East Japan sweets list spans Tokyo, Kanagawa, Chiba, and surrounding prefectures, encompassing a rich spectrum from time-honored wagashi artisans of Kyoto-style confectionery to cutting-edge patisseries pushing the boundaries of dessert craft.
+The 2023 East Japan sweets list spans Tokyo, Kanagawa, Chiba, surrounding prefectures, encompassing a rich spectrum from time-honored wagashi artisans of Kyoto-style confectionery to cutting-edge patisseries pushing the boundaries of dessert craft.
 This list not only reflects Japan’s rich dessert culture but also guides both locals and international travelers to the most lauded sweet destinations, reinforcing Japan’s position as a global epicenter for refined sweets.

 For Japan’s discerning sweet tooth, the Tabelog 100 - Sweets - EAST - 2023 list is an indispensable compass.
 Covering the vibrant eastern region of Japan, where tradition meets innovation, this curated selection features everything from elegant French-style patisseries to centuries-old wagashi shops.
 Whether you seek melt-in-the-mouth matcha mochi, intricate seasonal jelly desserts, or avant-garde fusion creations, this list distills thousands of reviews and expert insights into the definitive guide for connoisseurs and travelers alike.